centrica-engineering/nucleus-docs/docs/components/ns-date-time.md

 ### date

 The time specified in the `date` attribute is in  24hrs format.
 It is displayed with am/pm following the tone of voice guidelines.

+Be careful when passing timezones in the date string due to British Summer Time.

 ## Feedback